sqonk/phext-visualise/docs/api/Visualiser.md

 - **$windowID** The unique ID of the window that the images will be displayed in.
 This is obtained when the window is first created using the `open` method.

 **Throws:**  Exception if the response does not yield the correct amount of items, or an irregular response.
+**Throws:**  InvalidArgumentException If there is no window present for the given window ID.

 **Returns:**  An array containing the window width, height, x coordinate, y coordinate and image count.
 Will return `NULL` if no response is received.